 I think architects have an inherent ingenuity when conceptualizing ideas, but one thing to always keep in mind is that it’s not about having a lot of ideas, it’s about making the idea happen.
 If you keep paying attention to what people need and what hasn’t been done, you’ll find your niche.

 In which areas (outside of traditional practice) can you see major business opportunities for up and coming architects?

-Currently my top three are mobile AR, VR and 3D Printing, but where I really see a need for architects to get involved in is when wearable AR devices become mainstream.
+Currently my top three are mobile Augmented Reality (AR), Virtual Reality (VR) and 3D Printing, but where I really see a need for architects to get involved in is when wearable AR devices become mainstream.
 These devices will begin to redefine how we visualize and experience space, for which architects are uniquely poised to design this spatial experience for users.